 - Make recovery faster and keep if free of complications.

 Compression Socks For After Surgery

 At Dr. Motion, we create some of the best compression socks after surgery in the industry and may be just what the doctor orders for long-term wear after your surgery.
 Wondering how tight are compression socks supposed to be?
 Not a problem, check out our size chart to ensure you get the right size for your feet.
-Dr. Motion’s compression socks for men and women are easy to put on and come in a variety of colors/designs.
+Dr. Motion provides pairs of comfortable compression socks for men and women that are easy to put on and come in a variety of colors/designs.
 Find the perfect socks for you!